dspelaez/extended-wdm/README.md

 - want some supports;
 - show your own examples.

-Please refer to the [Contributing's guide](https://extended-wdm.readthedocs.io/en/latest/contribute.html) in the documentation for further information.
+Please refer to the [Contributing guide](https://extended-wdm.readthedocs.io/en/latest/contribute.html) in the documentation for further information.